stefan-hoeck/idris2-tutorial/src/Tutorial/Folds.md

-Interestingly, there is another, non-tail recursive fold, which reflects the list structure more naturally, we can use for this.
+Interestingly, there is another, non-tail recursive fold, which reflects the list structure more naturally, we can use for breaking out early from an iteration.
 We call this a *right fold*.
 Here is its implementation:

 ```idris
 rightFold : (acc : el -> state -> state) -> state -> List el -> state